kellsoo/express_boilerplate/README.md

 IP = 127.0.0.1
 ```

 There are two possibilities how to set name of env file.
-Either by file _config.js_ or _config.json_ file, each in _config folder_
+Either by file _config.js_ or _config.json_ file, each in _config folder_.
+__It is necessary to use only one solution, either with config.json or config.js!!!__

-It is necessary to chose which solution you will be use.
-If you will be use _config.js_, file _system-settings.js_ have to contain following code code.
+If _config.js_ will be chosen , file _system-settings.js_ will have to contain following code code.

 ```javascript
 const configVars = require(join(__config, 'config'));
 ```

-And the _config.js_ file looks like (when the environment is example!):
+And the _config.js_ file will look like (when the environment is example!):

 ```javascript
 module.exports = {